Create-With-Code-Master/P2-Debugging-Challenge/docs/instructions.md

 * Opened the **Prototype 2** debugging challenge in Unity on your computer.
 * Set the external script editor in Unity's preferences (Edit > Preferences) to **Visual Studio Code**.

 With that accomplished, we're going to spend a few minutes tuning the complete version of Prototype 3 to make it more playable.
-Then we are going to track down bugs in the game, document them using GitHub Issues, and work on fixing them.
+Then we are going to track down bugs in the game, document them using GitHub Issues, and work on fixing them:

+1. Make a copy of the [submission template][template].
+1. Start by switching to the **origin/start-here** branch of your clone of the **Prototype 2 Debugging Challenge** repository (this should be the branch that you are already on).
+1. Play the game and make any changes in the Inspector pane that you need to make the game more playable.
+At this point the game is not intentionally buggy, but there are probably changes that will make it more interesting to play. **Record those changes on your submission template.**
+1. Switch to the **origin/runtime-bugs-unity** branch and go bug hunting. **As you find bugs, create issues for them on the master repository (the one you forked) for your section.**
+  - Add at least one issue.

 <!-- Don't edit links here, change them in _data/assignment.yml instead. -->